awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-s3-step-function/README.md

 This AWS Solutions Construct implements an Amazon S3 bucket connected to an AWS Step Function.

 *Note - This construct uses Amazon EventBridge (S3 Event Notifications) to trigger AWS Step Functions State Machine executions.
-EventBridge is more flexible, but triggering executions with S3 Event Notifications has less latency and is more cost effective.
-If cost is an issue, you should consider deploying aws-s3-lambda and aws-lambda-stepfunctions in place of this construct.*
+This method is more flexible, more expensive, and has higher latency.*

+*If cost and/or latency is an issue, you should consider deploying aws-s3-lambda and aws-lambda-stepfunctions in place of this construct.
+This will create a trigger in the Lambda function from the S3 source and have the Lambda function invoke the Step Functions state machine.
+This method is less flexible, more work, more cost effective, and has lower latency.*

 Here is a minimal deployable pattern definition in Typescript: